OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Tracing the Link Receiver Method

-Now we will show how to trace the link receiver method and how to extract additional information.
-For this we will use now Telegram, where all links are allowed, see its `apple-app-site-association` file:
+This section explains how to trace the link receiver method and how to extract additional information.
+For this example, we will use Telegram, as there are no restrictions in its `apple-app-site-association` file:

 ```
 {